msatul1305/Linux/Azure_Cloud/DP-900/1_Azure_Data_Workloads/readme.md

         - MySQL
           - free, open-source SQL db
           - easy to install, manage, learn
-        - PostgresSQL
+        - PostgreSQL
           - more features
           - more complex
+        - SQL Server
+        - MariaDB
     - Non-relational databases
       - data is not stored in tables but in collections or containers
-      - dont enforce schema
+      - dont enforce schema: schema-agnostic
+      - used in IoT Apps, real-time analytics
+      - scales horizontally (e.g., add another 4 gb ram parallel to exisiting)
       - collections store:
         - arbitrary snippets of data
           - like XML or JSON
       - Types of non-relational DBs
+        - Table Storage
+        - Blob Storage
+        - File Storage
+        - Cosmos DB
         - Document DB
           - stores small documents in XML or JSON
         - Wide-column stores